PWAAAA/temporal_privileges/README.md

 | **Accuracy / Precision / Recall** | Printed per fold for reference; not used in AUT |

 # Limitations, Future work:

-1. Based on single fixed training window

-2. Dataset becomes more malware concentrated as it progresses.
-By 2018, only 30 samples are benign.
-93% are malware.

-3. No real device data yet

-4. Only RF implemented so far

 5. Make this file itself clearer and more obvious every step on the way

-6. Stratify kronoRF- separate files/folder for models, data, make more MODULAR
+6. Stratify kronoRF- separate files/folder for models, data, make more MODULAR ^-v

 7. Manually print data lifecycle data in its own folder after modularization

-8. Temporal verification automated failsafe for temporal data
+8. Temporal verification automated failsafe for temporal data - yes but no announcement automations only existing restrictions/deprecations

-9. Create a GUI that streamlines running the program for the user without looking back to and from README

-10. Batch file to automatically put in sklearn environement and libraries, make experience easier for user

-11. HTML translation for output: shows data and present data well

 12. Experimentation for term project finished by April 9th